iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 ## `insertRequire`

-When bundling files that only contain `define` function calls, loaded by `data-main`, you might need to bootstrap your application with a `require` function call.
-We can specify the `insertRequire` option, to insert a `require` function call at the bottom of our bundle.
+We can specify the `insertRequire` option, to insert a `require` function call at the bottom of our bundle, which will initialize your application.

 Note: This isn't needed if your `data-main` filename is the same as the module entrypoint name.
 We will add it here because it doesn't hurt anything and will help in situations like naming